Voyage 2002-2003: Chapter 5

 16 Feb 2003, We're Back!, 27 41.590 N/ 080 23.760 W

 We arrived in Vero Beach at 5:30 am after an exhausting 17 hour drive from Vienna VA.
-We were in Vienna as Bob mom's was diagnosed with an aggressive cancer.
+We were in Vienna as Bob mom was diagnosed with an aggressive cancer.
 She died on 4 Feb at 1007.
 We had other family business that kept us up there until the 14th.
 We are glad to be back but our black cloud continues to follow us.
 Samantha Jane (cat) has developed the sniffles.
 We don't know how serious it is, so we will be taking her to the vet tomorrow.

 On a brighter note, our good friends and our god-kids came to visit us here at Vero.
 They live in Orlando now and it is a painful drive.
 We really appreciated their company.
 Harry and I have known each other since 7th grade.
 As we are both older than fossils, that has been a long time!
 More good news!
 It appears that a good weather window will open up Tuesday through Friday.
 We hope to leave here early Tuesday, go on the outside at Ft Pierce, hang a left at Miami and enter the Bahamas Banks sometime Wednesday.
 Hopefully, we will be at Chub Cay by Friday.
 That would really be kewl!!